 Each has a passion for creating innovative items which are fun to use and fulfil a gap in the market.

-As we’re in for an inundation of ticks this summer, we here at CEL have designed this handy tick twister.
+As we’re in for an inundation of ticks this summer, we here at CEL have designed this handy tick twist too.
 So if you find a Tick on yourself, a family member or a beloved pet, you no longer have to put up with a tacky supermarket tick remover or wait days for amazon shipping.
-Just print this handy Tick twister and get it out asap!
+Just print this handy Tick twist tool and get it out asap!

 Resolution: Normal or Fine